Vermont Adventure Retreat in the Green Mountains

 Do I have to participate in everything on the schedule?

 You do not need to participate in everything; you can pace yourself so that it is the perfect amount of activity for you.
 We fully support you in doing as much or as little as is right for you in the moment.
+Please note that some activities or events may fill up quickly, so early registration is encouraged to secure your spot.
 The schedule gives you a sense of the flow of each day.
 It is subject to change, depending upon the needs of the group, weather, etc. We will go over the schedule each day at breakfast.

 Do we have free time for a massage?